flauberjp/LogsAnalysis/README.md

 Technically, it is program written in Python, which connects to PostgreSQL, which is a relational database, perform necessaries queriest to answer the questions, then it formats the result in plain text easily readable.

+It was developed by me as required by my [Full Stack Web Developer Nanodegree program](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004) I am enrolled.

 ##### How to run it:
 1. Requirements: To have PostgreSQL and Python installed;